Cats

 Should I keep my cat on my property?

-• protect native wildlife
+• protect native birds and wildlife

 I’ve found a stray cat